How can you prepare for caregiving? This is where AARP can help.

 ● Tools to help you care for yourself and connect with others.

 We’ll also share helpful resources and communities like the AARP Family Caregiver Discussion Group and our free, downloadable AARP Family Caregiving Guides.
-PLUS, you’ll also hear about the work of AARP Illinois.
+PLUS, you’ll also hear about the work of AARP Pennsylvania.

 What will you learn?
 Sign up for this free virtual seminar – which you can watch live from your computer - today.